promicroNL/events/README.md

 ## How to Use

 Each folder within the repository is dedicated to a specific presentation.
+The folder name is built like `<YYYY-MM-DD> <Presentation> - <Location>`

 Inside each folder, you will find:

 - The presentation slides in PDF format.
-- Any supplementary materials or documentation referenced in the presentation.
+- (optional) Any supplementary materials or documentation referenced in the presentation.
-- A README file providing an overview and key takeaways from the presentation.
+- (optional) A README file providing an overview and key takeaways from the presentation.

 ## Getting Started